jenkinsci/plugin-compat-tester/README.md

 * `/pct/tmp` - Temporary directory.
 Can be exposed to analyze run failures
 * `/root/.m2` - Maven repository.
 It can be used to pass settings.xml or to cache artifacts

 :exclamation: Note that the entrypoint script of the PCT docker image tries to checkout the plugin sources *before* invoking the PCT if no war is provided.
 That means for plugins relying on `PreCheckoutHooks` (like multimodule ones) the standard docker run will fail to get sources as the `PreCheckoutHooks` are not run by the docker image entrypoint script.
-In that case possible workaorunds are:
+In that case possible workarounds are:

 * Using a war file
 * Download the sources of the plugin and use the `/pct/plugin-src` volume to inform the PCT about them